 The lines “the greasy one that is bent in the middle” and “don’t tell anybody” give us chills.

-Barrie biographer Piers Dudgeon suggests the author and playwright was impotent and most likely never consummated his marriage to actress Mary Ansell, who wrote this about her husband, "Love in its fullest sense could never be felt by him or experienced."
-She eventually had an affair with one of Barrie's friends, which led to their divorce.
+Dudgeon suggested that Barrie was impotent and most likely never consummated his marriage to actress Mary Ansell, who wrote about her husband, “Love in its fullest sense could never be felt by him or experienced.”
+She eventually had an affair with one of Barrie’s friends, which led to their divorce.

 Both George and Peter volunteered to serve in World War I. Some historians think this was a way for the young men to get away from Barrie.
 Sadly, George died in Belgium from a gunshot to the head.
 He was only 21.